lemlac/mulem/docs/reference.md

 #### Lambda Functions

 You can define a function within an expression with the keyword `fn` in the pattern `fn(_) = _`.
 This is useful for passing functions to other functions.
-If the lambda function has multiple lines, it must be wrapped in `do`...`end`.
+If the lambda function has multiple lines, it must be wrapped in `do`…`end`.

 ```
 map(array, func) = [++for x in array then func(x)]